Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Introduction

 { \numberline{}Introduction} A Fuchsian ordinary differential equation is called rigid if it is uniquely determined by the local behaviors at the regular singular points.
 In other words, a Fuchsian ordinary differential equation is rigid if it is free of accessory parameters.
 For rigid Fuchsian ordinary differential equations, we \blue{know how to obtain} integral representations of solutions, monodromy representations, shift relations, irreducibility conditions, connection coefficients and so on (cf. \cite{Osh,Hara}).
 While for non-rigid differential equations, we have no way to know those things in general.

-In the series of papers: Part I (present one), II (\cite{HOSY2}) and III (\cite{HOSY3}), we study several Fuchsian equations with three singular points $\{0,1,\infty\}$.
+In this paper and in the forthcoming paper \cite{HOSY2}, we study several Fuchsian equations with three singular points $\{0,1,\infty\}$.
 A most naive generalization of the Gauss hypergeometric equation $E_2$ with the Riemann scheme

 would be \blue{an equation} of order three with the Riemann scheme

 \blue{which we denote by $H_3$.} This has an expression as